This post contains affiliate links; you can see my disclosure policy here.

 Making it Work for You

-In the end, all that matters is to make it work for you.
+In the end, all that matters is to make homeschool organization work for you.
 We all have different spaces, priorities, and children.
 I don’t use grade leveled curriculum in eight subjects for every child, so my organization reflects this.
 You may have two children and don’t want any homeschooling things in your living room, that’s okay too.

 If you’re a somewhat disorganized person, like me, the biggest hurdle will be to find a way to make your materials accessible without them taking over every room in your house.
 Over the years, I’ve bought numerous baskets, boxes, and bookshelves hoping they would be the key to the organization I was seeking, yet they never seemed to bring calm.
 It has been trial and error along with frequent maintenance; the Container Store doesn’t sell those things.